llvm/clangd-www/guides/include-cleaner.md

 This is opinionated, and stricter than "will it compile".
 It implies adding `#includes` that the compiler does not strictly need.
 Some `#includes` that satisfy the compiler should be replaced with more specific ones.
-If your codebase does not broadly aim to follow this style, you should disable these features.
+If your codebase broadly aims to follow this style, you should enable these features.

 ## Show which headers are used